-2 Listen and connect the person to the action.
+Listen and connect the person to the action.

-- Play the audio.
-Ask the children to pay attention to the names of the characters.
-Then ask them to tell you the name of each of the characters as they point to them. - Play it again and stop after the first dialog.
-Ask them to connect the person to the action by drawing a line with their crayon. - Repeat by asking the children to draw lines with their pencil and their finger as well, using gelatin powder.
+- Play it again and stop it after the first dialog.
+Ask them to connect the person to the action by drawing a line with their crayon. - · Repeat by asking the children to draw lines with their pencil and their finger as well, using gelatin powder.

 Audioscript: Teacher: What are you doing, Lucy?
 Lucy: I'm drawing with my pencil.
-Teacher: What are you doing, Oliver?
-Oliver: I'm coloring with my crayon.
-Teacher: What are you doing, Hazel?
-Hazel: I'm fingerpainting with my fingers.
+Teacher: What are you doing, Paul?
+Paul: I'm coloring with my crayon.
+Teacher: What are you doing, Maria?
+Maria: I'm fingerpainting with my fingers.

-3 Listen and say with a friend.
+Listen and say with a friend.

-Play the audio again.
-Point to the speakers as they talk.

-• Divide the class into boys and girls.
-Play the audio again and stop after the first question.
+- Play the CD again.
+Point to the speakers as they talk. - Divide the class into boys and girls.
+Play the CD again and stop it after the first question.
 Have the boys repeat.
-Then play it again and stop after the answer.
+Then play it again and stop it after the answer.
 Have the girls repeat.
 Play the second question and answer, changing roles.

-• Tape three pieces of construction paper to the board and invite three children to go to the front of the classroom and color, draw, or make fingerprints using gelatin powder on the pieces of construction paper.

-Toss a ball to a child and have them ask What are you doing, (name of child)?
+- Tape three pieces of construction paper to the board and invite three children to go to the front and color, draw, or make fingerprints using gelatin powder on the pieces of construction paper. - Toss a ball to a child and have them ask What are you doing, (name of child)?
 Have the correct child answer I'm (coloring) with my (crayon).
-Repeat with the other children.
+Repeat with other children.